-As of June 30, 2024, our directors, officers and stockholders holding 5% or more of our outstanding common stock and their affiliates beneficially owned over 82% of our outstanding common stock in the aggregate, assuming the conversion of all Redeemable Convertible Preferred Stock and exercise of all options and warrants beneficially held by such persons.
+As of September 30, 2024, our directors, officers and stockholders holding 5% or more of our outstanding common stock on an as-converted basis and their affiliates beneficially owned approximately 79% of our outstanding common stock in the aggregate, assuming the conversion of all Redeemable Convertible Preferred Stock and exercise of all options and warrants beneficially held by such persons.
 As a result, these stockholders, if they act together, will be able to exert significant influence over the management and affairs of our company and most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing a change in control, might adversely affect the market price of our common stock and may not be in the best interests of our other stockholders.